 Nerida Matthaei – Artistic Director and Performer

-Nerida is a choreographer, performer and producer working nationally and internationally in both dance and theatre, and is a founding member and current Artistic Director of Phluxus2 Dance Collective.
+Nerida is an aware winning choreographer, performer and producer working nationally and internationally in both dance and theatre, and is a founding member and current Artistic Director of Phluxus2 Dance Collective.

 Along with her work leading the award winning Phluxus2 Dance Collective, Nerida also has a very active career choreographing, performing and/or collaborating on many projects.
 For example Polarity through the AustraliaCouncil’s JUMP program, Polarity II for Expressions Dance Company, The Rat Trap and The Backup Service for Polytoxic Dance Theatre, touring schools production ChoreoFUNK for Expressions Dance Company and Artslink, The Wizard of Oz and Caligula by The Danger Ensemble, Black Diggers and Macbeth for Queensland Theatre Company, the sell out season of Salon by Timothy Brownandthe critically acclaimed cross genre work Don’ts for Dancers.Nerida’s has held residencies with Compagnie Au Cul du Loup in France, the Firkin Crane in Ireland, Cairns Centre of Contemporary Arts, Dancenorth and currently with The Judith Wright Centre of Contemporary Arts.
 Highlights include

 performing at the American Guild Festival and recently within the Australian Korean International Creative Exchange Program working in Seoul.